 The default port number for connecting with SSL is 443, but you may need to change it if the site you're monitoring uses a non-standard port number.

 The SSL Certificate Event Monitor is crucial for staying on top of the expiration dates of the certificates on your websites.
 This tutorial taught you how to set one up, including how to correctly add your sites and schedule reminders to renew your certificates.
+Refer to our SSL Certificate Event Monitor reference guide for more documentation on this event monitor.
 Keep an eye out for new tutorials coming to the Features page soon!More Tutorials